maveric-coder/Terraform/README.md

 * Taints a resource, forcing it to be destroyed and recreated
 * Modifies the state file, which causes the recreation workflow
 * Tainting a resource may cause other resources to be modified
+* It is not possible to taint the entire module.
+Instead, each resource within the module must be tainted separately.

 ```tf
 terraform taint <resource_address>